canyi-chen/ctima/README.md

 ## Example 2

-This example shows the use of `abYlm.Mglm` function for generalized linear model on the mediator.
+This example shows the use of `ctYlm.Mglm` function for generalized linear model on the mediator.

 ``` r